olewis14/F1-League-Management/README.md

 **Championships**

-- Standard championship standings for driver and constructors.
+- Standard championship standings for drivers and constructors.

 **Results Tables**